Voluntas Conflict Resolution

 There are 5 steps after the case is referred:

 Some situations that could potentially benefit from this service:

-If your situation is assessed as being unlikely to be assisted by the constructive conversations pilot, the mediator will explain why.
+If your situation is assessed as being unlikely to be assisted by this service the mediator will explain why.
 For instance, it may be a highly complex legal or financial issue and therefore not suitable.
 The mediator may suggest other avenues for dispute resolution, including Community Justice Centres, which also provide free services in relation to disputes.

-If you are experiencing conflict as outlined here and wish to access to the Voluntas pilot service, then please contact us to assist with the referral.
+If you are experiencing conflict and wish to access to this service contact us by email or call (02) 9261 3600.